DISC Profiles for New Zealand

 Conscientiousness ('C') - behaviour that is detail-oriented and analytical, focused on getting things right.

 Everyone has each of these four core behavioural types.
-It's their personal mix of these four personality characteristics that determines their personal DISC type from one of 12 different styles.
+It's their personal mix of these four personality characteristics that determines their personal DISC style from one of 12 different styles.

 When a person better understands themselves and others they see many ways they can do things a little differently.
 People can use DISC like this every day.